swarajban/virtus/replit.md

 # Overview

 Virtus is a workout tracking web application designed for powerbuilding/strength training programs.
 The app allows users to track their workout progress, view exercise history with performance charts, manage 1RM (one-rep max) values, and follow structured workout programs.
 Built as a mobile-first Progressive Web App (PWA), it provides an intuitive interface for gym-goers to log exercises, track weights, sets, and reps, and monitor their strength progression over time.
+The app supports multiple workout programs and user accounts with database synchronization.

 # User Preferences